 The boxes themselves are pretty thin and a bit flimsy, so they’re not as good as some of the others on this list – but if you need more than one, this price is hard to beat.

-This is a very functional cable tidy box: At 36.8 x 14.7 x 12.6 cm, it has room for a power strip with 4 plugs (but as usual, measure first), and there are four access points for cables – two on top, and two on the bottom.
+At 23 x 11.5 x 11.8 cm, it has room for a power strip with 3 plugs (but as usual, measure first), and there are two access points for cables.

-The base is raises, which offers some protection against water on the floor, and the ventilation is also done down under, with hole on the bottom panel.
+The base stands on rubber feet, so there’s some protection against water on the floor, and the ventilation hole is on the bottom panel.

 The Bottom Line